sagemath/trac_to_gh/Issue 3049.md

 # Issue 3049: combinatorics -- lame overflow with Compositions(n).count() (very easy to fix)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3049

 Original creator: was